ZaneBaker2001/gpu-scheduler/README.md

 The reward function combines step-level shaping with episode-level scheduling metrics.

 Step-level rewards encourage the agent to:
-- launch feasible jobs,
+- launch feasible jobs
-- use available GPUs efficiently,
+- use available GPUs efficiently
-- avoid invalid actions,
+- avoid invalid actions
-- avoid advancing time while schedulable jobs remain.
+- avoid advancing time while schedulable jobs remain

 When time advances, the reward also reflects short-horizon system behavior such as GPU utilization, job completions, queue pressure, and cluster idleness.

 At the end of the episode, the environment adds a terminal reward based on overall scheduler performance:
-- higher GPU utilization,
+- higher GPU utilization
-- higher throughput,
+- higher throughput
-- lower mean wait time,
+- lower mean wait time
-- lower mean slowdown.
+- lower mean slowdown

 This design gives PPO dense learning signals during long episodes while keeping the optimization target aligned with real scheduling objectives.